1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 - the **Go** uses a bowden drive feeder/extruder while
 - the **Neo** is using a direct drive feeder/extruder.

-If you look at both printheads from the front and compare their size, you'll notice that the one of the **Go** is a bit smaller and more suqare than the wider and more rectangular shaped one of the **Neo**.
+If you look at both printheads from the front and compare their size, you'll notice that the one of the **Go** is a bit smaller and more square than the wider and more rectangular shaped one of the **Neo**.

 ## Go
 The following picture shows a new printhead for the **Go** as it comes as a spare part.